This wonderful question showed up as a search term in our site stats and I thought I should answer it in case that viewer came back.

 The short answer is “probably” and the longer answer is “it’s complicated.”

-In general hens begin to lay at between 18 and 22 weeks of age.
-Between about 24 and 30 weeks of age, the hens reach their highest production levels and often lay eggs with double or even triple yolks.
+In general, hens begin to lay when between 18 and 22 weeks of age.
+From about 24 and 30 weeks of age, the hens reach their highest production levels and often lay eggs with double or even triple yolks.
 After this time the egg production drops slowly but become more predictable and most eggs will have single yolks.

-At the beginning the eggs are very small but they become larger, reaching their largest weight (eggs are “sized” by weight) about 50 weeks after the first egg is laid.
+In the beginning, the eggs are very small but they become larger, reaching their largest weight (eggs are “sized” by weight) about 50 weeks after the first egg is laid.

 An egg takes approximately 25.5 hours to develop from ovulation to lay, and ovulation begins again 30 minutes after an egg is laid.
 This means we should expect an egg every 26 hours.

-None of the things above are changed by free ranging.
+None of the things above is changed by free-ranging.
 Things that do affect the above are the breed of hen, genetics of individual hens within a breed, day-length, feed, water, stress, and broodiness.